 UPVC, on the other hand, is quite brittle.
 The lowest quality plastic guttering will decay under intense sunlight or just through natural wear and tear over a short period of time.
 And UPVC gutters can be damaged simply by leaning a ladder on them, to say nothing of the damage caused by falling branches or hailstones.

 UPVC gutters may be cheaper than aluminium gutters, but they don’t last nearly as long.
 Aluminium is actually quite cheap, especially when compared to the costlier steel gutters.
 And their durability means that investing in aluminium gutters is a sound decision.

 Maintenance costs are low for both of them, but once a UPVC pipe is broken, it won’t retain its functionality.
 And even repairing it will not help much, as it will be weaker than before.
 Aluminium gutters require very little maintenance and upkeep over time.
 If they are damaged, they can often just be bent back into shape and still be perfectly usable.

 Aluminium gutters are versatile, and you can shape them without much trouble to fit the design of your house.
 If you have bought UPVC gutters that aren’t made for the shape of your house, you may be wasting money.
 They cannot be reshaped or modified to make them work for any other shape than the one they are already in.

 And if your UPVC gutter is damaged, it is going to start leaking and losing its usefulness.
 Aluminium, on the other hand, does not leak.
 If it becomes damaged, it will usually tend to just warp or bend, and correcting the problem is often as simple as bending or pounding it back into its original shape.

-If you want guttering that will last and that has some real worth, you definitely need to go with aluminium guttering.
+If you want guttering that will last and that has some real worth, you definitely need to go with a seamless aluminium gutter rainwater system.